 Your SCOBY naturally stores itself in each batch of kombucha you make.
 Each time you produce a new batch, your SCOBY will make a new “baby”.
 You can leave as many of these babies as you want in your fermenting jar.
 However, they will eventually take up precious space you will need in your jar.
 You can regularly remove or cut down the SCOBYs in your batch to make sure they aren’t getting out of control.

 How To Use Extra SCOBYs

-If you would like to use your SCOBY instead of throwing it away, you may want to give them to friends, blend them into your smoothies, dehydrate them into SCOBY jerky, add them into pet food, add them to your garden’s compost pile, or even make a face mask from the materials.
+If you would like to use your SCOBY instead of throwing it away, you may want to give them to friends, blend them into your smoothies, dehydrate them into SCOBY jerky, add them to pet food, add them to your garden’s compost pile, or even make a face mask from the materials.

 How To Put Your SCOBY To Sleep

 To pause your brewing and rest your kombucha Scoby, all you need to do is put it in a jar and seal it, and let it sit in the fridge.
 The cold temperature will significantly slow down the rate of production and is an excellent solution for taking a month or two off.

 It’s a good idea to have a backup of SCOBYs in case something unfortunate happens to a batch while brewing.
 This is done using a SCOBY hotel, which is essentially a container full of SCOBYs and kombucha liquid.
 You can add as many SCOBYs in a jar as you would like, as long as there is enough liquid to cover them.

 You can use a lid (non-metallic) or towel to cover the lid of your jar.
 Every 4 weeks, make sure to check on them and add a little fresh kombucha to the container.
 This will keep them slowly growing as they wait patiently for future use.